mkrumholz/mkrumholz/README.md

 # Molly Krumholz (she/her)

 I'm a backend developer with a background in data analysis and process automation.
-My goal is to build mission-driven software that makes the world a smarter place.
+My goal is to build mission-driven software that makes the world smarter.
+I enjoy clear error messages, behavior-driven design, and MySQL (because it was my first coding love).

 Ask me about thruhiking 🎒, ultra-running 🏃🏻‍♀️‍, climbing 🧗🏼‍♀️, splitboarding 🏂, cycling 🚴🏼‍♀️, gardening 🌱, or craft cocktail bitters 🥃.